Jimmy Haslip: Early life and career

-Born in the Bronx to Puerto Rican immigrants, Spanish was Haslip's first language and he learned to speak English in kindergarten.
+Born in the New York City to Puerto Rican immigrants, Spanish was Haslip's first language and he learned to speak English in kindergarten.
 His father, James Joseph (Jaime) Haslip (1915–1999) served in the United States Customs Service, beginning as a Merchant Marine until moving to patrolman and eventually deputy commissioner, marrying Jimmy's mother Virginia (Viera) Haslip (1912–2009) in 1937.

 Haslip moved to Huntington, New York when he was four years old.
 At age seven, he began playing drums and then moved onto other instruments such as trumpet and tuba until playing bass at age 15.
 Although he took music lessons and went to a private music school, he considers himself self-taught.
 He has said that he went to a local music shop with his father and purchased a right-handed bass (he is left-handed) and learned to play it upside down (without restringing).

 In an interview with magazine JazzTimes, Haslip said he was surrounded by music as a young boy, from visiting nightclubs and concert venues to his peers.
 He explains that there was music in his house as well, from his older brother Gabriel listening to classic jazz, his father listening to Latin and orchestra jazz and his aunt listening to "sappy stuff like Jerry Vale and Johnny Mathis".
 In high school, Haslip created his first band called Soul Mine with his high school classmates, playing soul music at school dances and parties.